ANS-173 AMSAT News Service Weekly Bulletins for June 21st

 Satellite Shorts From All Over

-+ Diwata-2 (PO-101) has been active daily to provide emergency access during Covid-19 pandemic.
-Check https://twitter.com/Diwata2PH For Daily activation schedule (ANS thanks DIWATA-2 Ground Team for the above information)
++ Diwata-2 (PO-101) has been active daily to provide emergency access during the COVID-19 pandemic.
+Check https://twitter.com/Diwata2PH for the daily activation schedule [ANS thanks DIWATA-2 Ground Team for the above information]

 Primary and secondary school students are eligible for membership at one-half the standard yearly rate.
 Post-secondary school students enrolled in at least half time status shall be eligible for the student rate for a maximum of 6 post-secondary years in this status.
 Contact Martha at the AMSAT Office for additional student membership information.